Who Can Apply For Housing Services?

 I am currently involved in an abusive relationship with the person I live with.
 How will this affect my application for Housing?

 If you or a member of your household is currently in an abusive relationship and need to move due to this abuse, you should apply for Special Priority Status.
-In order to qualify for Special Priority Status, you must complete a Request for Special Priority and submit to your nearest ADSAB office.
+In order to qualify for Special Priority Status, you must complete a Special Priority Program (SPP) Request Form and submit to your nearest ADSAB office.

 If you have already separated from the abuser, you must apply for special priority status within three months from the date of separation.